Major changes in financial technology due to the pandemic

 The pandemic has raised the borders between countries; tourism, on its usual scale, has been paused; therefore, the use of payment cards abroad has sharply decreased.
 Visa and Mastercard payment systems have already informed investors that their sales do not meet their expectations.
 Not surprisingly, payment system stocks have since plunged more than 30%.
 But maybe this is not the limit – Wedbush analysts say the two giants face an additional fall of 20% or more.

-Both banks and FinTech companies have felt the market pressure.
+Both banks and fintech solutions software development companies have felt the market pressure.
 The massive decline in consumption and trade has affected everyone who makes money from commissions on debit card transactions.
 But FinTech has found itself in a slightly more advantageous position than traditional banks; most of the FinTech companies’ similar services during Covid-19 are provided remotely, and the corresponding applications are developed taking into account the convenience of the client.

 The coronavirus has turned the stock markets into a minefield – traders are afraid to make unnecessary moves, thinking in horror about the recession.
 Only daredevils can afford to make investments today.
 The global economy is suffering from this, and global trading platforms, such as Robinhood and eToro, have ceased to be profitable.
 To smooth over this moment, the US Federal Reserve made the largest cut in the federal funds rate in more than a decade.
 Unfortunately, the most famous commission-free trading FinTechs will not be able to reduce prices for services – most likely they will offer to invest in shares of companies that will surpass the global crisis.